 If I steal the head and offer it to Paimon I might get rid of him put I will put Leann in danger also I’m not sure if Jeremy’s head is as valuable as mine according to Paimon

-I couldn’t find a way to get rid of the rest of the tiny piece of metal from my neck without hurting myself more and seems the longer I keep it there the worse things would get, at this point, I honestly didn’t give a fuck about Jeremy so I guess the dagger wasn’t the only thing pushing me to be bad, in the end, he betrayed us both.
+I couldn’t find a way to get rid of the rest of the tiny piece of metal from my neck without hurting myself more and seems the longer I keep it there the worse things would get.

 My mind was so clouded with thoughts and doubts but I wanted a resolution for all this and I was running out of time.
-That almost invisible piece of dagger would go deeper and I would probably end up dead, thoughts and more thoughts.
+That almost invisible piece of dagger would go deeper and I would probably end up dead.

-I finally got an answer from the last person I expected… Leann.
+I finally got an answer from the last person I expected . . .
+Leann.

-She said, “if you decide to punish Jeremy that’s ok with me, we have been through so much and all his help has done nothing but push us back.
+She said, “if you decide to punish our ex-ally that’s ok with me, we have been through so much and all his help has done nothing but push us back.
 So, it’s up to you Sheryl, do what you feel is best and I will support your decision whatever it is.”

 “I haven’t been completely honest with you Sheryl, but everything in this life comes with a price and some people is more willing and able to do things in order to achieve their goals.”

-I just said, Well I guess is a little late to keep secrets Leann.
+I just said, “Well I guess is a little late to keep secrets Leann.”

 More revelations from my friend, to be honest sometimes when I guess I know her more is actually the contrary.

-“The truth is Sheryl I need to keep the head in order to be alive, I should have died at least a century ago but managed the way to stay alive and look young, it was a deal and it did its purpose.”

-“A head must be offered to Paimon so there are only two options Sheryl, I could just give up Jeremy’s head and die or you could offer your own head.”
+“The truth is Sheryl I need to keep the head in order to be alive, I should have died at least a century ago but managed the way to stay alive and look young, it was a deal and it did its purpose.
+A head must be offered to Paimon so there are only two options Sheryl, I could just give up Jeremy’s head and die or you could offer your own head.”
+Uttered Leann clearly worried about both options.

 I didn’t know what to say, she was right and it seemed as everything was pointing at me and all those strange thoughts again in my head like something was making myself feel unworthy of living.